 This is a paid, sponsored post presented by our friends at O-I Glass.

 For the last decade or so, cans have been the king of craft beer packaging with more folks looking for an easy way to take their beer on the go.
-In fact, according to the Can Manufacturers Institute, beverage can production across all segments jumped six percent in the United States to more than 100 billion cans last year.
+In fact, according to the Can Manufacturers Institute, beverage can production across all segments jumped six percent in the United States to more than 100 billion cans in 2021.

 But let’s not forget that there was a time when glass bottles in all shapes and sizes dominated the beer market.
 And just like 2023 might actually be the year of the lager and pale ales seem to be making a resurgence, we know that trends are cyclical.